boerHST/ni/docs/getting-started/quickstart.md

 !> It's possible to only use one way to set the priority queue (either static or dynamic).

+!> The following method for loading data files is deprecated and should be avoided.
+Please look at the newer function [here](api/generic.md#require)

 #### 5. In case we have some common functions or variables that we would like to share among multiple profiles - we can do it by creating Lua files in `Data` folder.
 Lets create `Data_Example.lua`.

 ```